mars-sim/mars-sim/README_3.1.0-b1.md

 	<autosave-interval value="15.0" />

-- One may alter the default time ratio for faster simulation by adding '512x' or '1024x' as follows when starting a new sim or loading from a saved sim :
+- One may alter the default time ratio for faster simulation by adding `512x` or `1024x` as follows when starting a new sim or loading from a saved sim :

-> java -jar mars-sim-main-[version/build].jar 2 headless 512x
+> java -jar mars-sim-main-[$VERSION].jar 2 headless 512x

 	OR

-> java -jar mars-sim-main-[version/build].jar 2 headless 1024x
+> java -jar mars-sim-main-[$VERSION].jar 2 headless 1024x

 Note d: the time ratio argument is optional and is by default
-        '256x' as defined in Simulations.xml.
+        `256x` as defined in Simulations.xml.

 ---------------------------------------------------------------------

 ## Command-Line Arguments Summary

-> java -jar mars-sim-[version/build].jar
+> java -jar mars-sim-[$VERSION].jar
                     (Note : start a new sim)
    or

 > java -jar jarfile [args...]
-                    (Note : start mars-sim with arguments)
+>                   (Note : start mars-sim with arguments)
+>

-  where args include :
+>  where args include :
+>

-    new             start a new sim (by default)
+>    new             start a new sim (by default)
-                    (Note : Whenever arg 'load' is not provided for, 'new' will be automatically appended)
+>                    (Note : Whenever arg 'load' is not provided for,
+>                            'new' will be automatically appended)
-    headless        run in console mode without an user interface (UI) 0               256MB Min, 1024MB Max (by default) 1               256MB Min, 512MB Max
+>    headless        run in console mode without an user interface (UI)
+>    0               256MB Min, 1024MB Max (by default)
+>    1               256MB Min, 512MB Max
-    2               256MB Min, 768MB Max
+>    2               256MB Min, 768MB Max
-    3               256MB Min, 1024MB Max
+>    3               256MB Min, 1024MB Max
-    4               256MB Min, 1536MB Max
+>    4               256MB Min, 1536MB Max
-    5               256MB Min, 2048MB Max
+>    5               256MB Min, 2048MB Max
-    load            open the File Chooser at the \.mars-sim\saved\ and wait for user to choose a saved sim load 123.sim    load the sim with filename '123.sim' (Note : '123.sim' must be located at the same folder as the jarfile)
+>    load            open the File Chooser at the \.mars-sim\saved\
+>                    and wait for user to choose a saved sim
+>    load 123.sim    load the sim with filename '123.sim'
+>                    (Note : '123.sim' must be located at the same
+>                            folder as the jarfile)
-    noaudio         disable background music and sound effect\n" 512x            set time ratio to 512x (for headless edition only) 1024x           set time ratio to 1024x (for headless edition only)
+>    noaudio         disable background music and sound effect\n"
+>    512x            set time ratio to 512x (for headless edition only)
+>    1024x           set time ratio to 1024x (for headless edition only)

 ---------------------------------------------------------------------